Kim Dong-jin: International career

 He was South Korea's left midfielder in the 2004 Summer Olympics, and helped Korea finish second in Group A by scoring one goal (against Greece) and two assists (both against Mali), consequently advancing to the next round.
 However, they were stopped by the silver medalist Paraguay.

 In 2004, Kim's performance against Germany while under Jo Bonfrère secured him the left-back or left midfield position (depending on the formation that was usually 4–3–3 or 3–4–3), which originally belonged to Lee Young-pyo.
 However, as Advocaat became the new manager of South Korea in November 2005, both Lee and Kim had to compete for the position.
 Since the two players proved to be highly influential to the national team, both players were rotated for the left back position during 2006 FIFA World Cup.

 During the 2008 Summer Olympics, he was summoned to join South Korean under-23 squad as an over-aged player.
 Despite his solid performance and a winning goal scored in the last game against Honduras, his team was eliminated in the first round.

+Managerial career

+On 29 September 2023, Kim was appointed as the interim head coach of Kitchee.